MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 concerns apply, the client SHOULD disable SVCB resolution.

-If the client does use SVCB and named destinations, the client SHOULD follow the standard SVCB resolution process, selecting the highest priority option that is compatible with the client and the proxy.
-The client SHOULD provide the final SvcDomainName and port to the proxy, which will perform any required A and AAAA lookups.
+If the client does use SVCB and named destinations, the client SHOULD follow the standard SVCB resolution process, selecting the smallest-SvcPriority option that is compatible with the client and the proxy.
+The client SHOULD provide the final TargetName and port to the proxy, which will perform any required A and AAAA lookups.

-Providing the proxy with the final SvcDomainName has several benefits:
+Providing the proxy with the final TargetName has several benefits:

-* It allows the client to use the SvcFieldValue, if present, which is only usable with a specific SvcDomainName.
-The SvcFieldValue may include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).
+* It allows the client to use the SvcParams, if present, which is only usable with a specific TargetName.
+The SvcParams may include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).